The Top 7 Places To Get A Sandwich In Sydney

 Theo’s Deli, Surry Hills

 Nestled in the heart of Sydney’s Surry Hills, Theo’s Deli has already become quite the institution, beloved by hungry revellers for its straightforward menu.
-Birthed by the team from Tokki and Marble, the popularity of Theo’s Deli lies in its simplicity – it has just seven sandwiches on the menu, including the timeless tuna melt and the much-loved HEC, which consists of diced ham hock, matchstick potato fries, fried egg, malt vinegar mayo and pickle relish – and is said to be the hangover cure to end all hangover cures.
+Birthed by the team from Tokki and Soot, the popularity of Theo’s Deli lies in its simplicity – it has just seven sandwiches on the menu, including the timeless tuna melt and the much-loved HEC, which consists of diced ham hock, matchstick potato fries, fried egg, malt vinegar mayo and pickle relish – and is said to be the hangover cure to end all hangover cures.

 Sandoitchi, Darlinghurst